Breda Four: Sentence interruption of Lages (1966)

 In May 1966, Lages was hospitalised with colorectal cancer and doctors did not expect him to survive surgery.
-After Le Poole brought this to the attention of Minister Samkalden, Samkalden granted a three-month suspension of his sentence to receive treatment in Germany.
+After Le Poole brought this to the attention of Samkalden, Samkalden granted a three-month suspension of his sentence to receive treatment in Germany.
 He was transferred to a hospital in Braunlage on 9 June 1966.
+When German ambassador Karl Hermann Knoke was informed the day before, he also asked for the release of Kotalla who had a heart condition, which Samkalden refused.

-There was a disgruntled reaction from the former resistance and war victims.
+There was a disgruntled reaction to Lages' release from the former resistance and war victims.
 A demonstration of 150 people took place in Amsterdam.
 There was also commotion within Samkaldens own party, with some Jewish members expressing disbelief that the Jewish Samkalden had made this decision.
 Despite the unrest, the decision was accepted by the coalition parties.